nigelcharman/ombfw-videos/script/source.md

   segment: 00:07-00:16
   sync: match)

-You'll see some basic information about the weed and possibly some location details.
+This may show some basic information about the weed patch including its location.

-The GPS position isn't always right, so you may need to hunt around a bit to find the Old Man's Beard.
+The GPS position isn't always right, so you may need to hunt around to find the Old Man's Beard.

 If you need more info to help find it, click on the link under iNaturalist URL.